 1. Pack the supplements securely when returning

-2. Print out a return information sheet which you get from GundryMD.com/returns
+2. Print out a return information sheet that you get from this page of the website: GundryMD.com/returns

 3. Ship the supplements to this address: